 There is already enough solar capacity installed in the U.S. to power nearly 13 million American homes.
 This means many are already paying less for their electricity than you are.

-When you see solar panels on your neighbor’s house, you probably wonder how much he/she is actually saving as a result of switching to solar power.
+When you see solar panels on your neighbor’s house, you probably wonder how much he/she is actually saving as a result of adding solar power.

 How much you save will, of course, depend on where you live.
 There are so many variables that determine how much the utilities in different cities and states charge for electricity.
 Also, various states get different amounts of peak sunshine.
 But even those living in a city as cloudy as Cleveland can produce enough solar power to power their homes adequately.
 Another significant factor is the different incentives offered and net-metering programs available in different localities, which will impact your savings.
 That’s what makes solar a great alternative.